okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 * Flexible Account Recovery

   You can now use Okta Verify to reset user passwords in addition to the phone, email, and security question authenticators.
 This allows your users to leverage modern authenticators such as Okta Verify Push and helps you to execute password resets with stronger security.
 Admins can configure any authenticator as a second factor when a user is resetting their password, not just the security question authenticator.
 This flexibility increases the security and simplicity of account recovery using the modern authenticators.
-See [Account Recovery](https://help.okta.com/okta_help.htm?type=oie&id=ext-config-sspr).
+See [Self-service account recovery](https://help.okta.com/okta_help.htm?type=oie&id=ext-config-sspr).

 ## Deployment models